firstdraft/appdev-lessons/lessons/rps-rcav.md

 <h1>Welcome to RPS</h1>
 ```

-Now when we refresh **http://[YOUR APP DOMAIN]/**, there is no error and our HTML template is rendered.
+Now when we refresh **/**, there is no error and our HTML template is rendered.
 And we did not put any HTML in the public folder!
 You will almost always want some kind of dynamic behavior on every page.
 So our new workflow is always RCAV: Define a route, assign a controller, create an action in that controller, and view the result.

 ### Text Companion: Homepage